Christopher Locke: Works

 Locke's first publications in print were introductory articles on Lisp and natural language processing.
 He has since written for Wired, Release 1.0, The Industry Standard, Harvard Business Review and many other publications.
-Since 2005, he has been writing the Mystic Bourgeoisie blog.
+From 2005 onward, he wrote the Mystic Bourgeoisie blog.

-In 1996, he launched Entropy Gradient Reversals, a "strange webzine" that specialized in "dissecting transparently clueless corporate Internet strategies" and introduced RageBoy, Locke's intemperate alter ego who has a penchant for ranting against business orthodoxy.
+In 1996, he launched Entropy Gradient Reversals, a "strange webzine" that specialized in "dissecting transparently clueless corporate Internet strategies" and introduced RageBoy, Locke's intemperate alter ego who had a penchant for ranting against business orthodoxy.
 As of April 1999, the publication counted nearly 3,000 subscribers.

-Locke is a co-author of The Cluetrain Manifesto, a tract that admonishes businesses to join the "networked conversations" of the Internet.
+Locke was a co-author of The Cluetrain Manifesto, a tract that admonishes businesses to join the "networked conversations" of the Internet.
 The Manifesto was first posted to the Web in March 1999 and became a business bestseller in an extended book version the next year.
 In 2009 the book was re-issued as a tenth anniversary edition with a new chapter from each of the original co-authors and commentaries by three new contributors.
 Locke's new chapter, "Obedient Poodles for God and Country," offers a scathing critique of the fake spirituality the author deems pervasive in contemporary American culture.

-Locke is also the author of Gonzo Marketing: Winning Through Worst Practices, a book that expands on the Cluetrain Manifesto's themes, and of The Bombast Transcripts: Rants and Screeds of RageBoy, a compilation of Entropy Gradient Reversals pieces.
+Locke was also the author of Gonzo Marketing: Winning Through Worst Practices, a book that expands on the Cluetrain Manifesto's themes, and of The Bombast Transcripts: Rants and Screeds of RageBoy, a compilation of Entropy Gradient Reversals pieces.

 Locke has been praised by The Economist for the "wisdom of RageBoy."
 In a Financial Times Group survey, he was named as one of the fifty leading business thinkers in the world.

 He died of chronic obstructive pulmonary disease on December 20, 2021.